How Dayara Bugyal turns into a Fairyland in Winter

 The forest where the Gui campsite is located is visible from Raithal.

-The trail is very well marked.
-It goes through a forest which consists mainly of green and brown oaks (moru and kharsu) and rhododendron.
+Post the water point, the trail becomes more wooded.
+You make your way into a forest which consists mainly of green and brown oaks (moru and kharsu) and rhododendron.
 This makes it a very rich forest.
 Unlike other places, you do not find pines here.

 The campsite at Gui is located in a small clearing surrounded by forests.
 There is a small tal close by.
 You will find village huts around – these are used by villagers in the summer.
 There is also a u-shaped forest department hut at some distance.